nevinadacakmak/swipe-shield/README.md

 3. **Data Processing:** Read the uploaded CSV file and process it to extract the relevant information for your application.

 4. **Visualization:** Use Matplotlib or similar libraries to create visual representations of the clustered data within your web app.

-## Contributing

-Contributions are welcome!
-To contribute, please fork the repository and submit a pull request.
-Make sure to follow the coding guidelines and include tests for new features.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Streamlit](https://streamlit.io/) for simplifying web app development.
-- [Scikit-learn](https://scikit-learn.org/) for providing essential machine learning tools.
-- The community for their support and contributions to the project.

----

-## Contact

-For any inquiries or support, feel free to reach out:
 ```

-### Instructions:
-- Replace `https://github.com/yourusername/swipe-shield.git` with the actual URL of your GitHub repository.
-- Modify contact information and any other sections as necessary to fit your project and personal details.